Dev-Daljeet/GradeManagementSystem/README.md

 ### Running the application with IDE

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.devdaljeet.grademanagementsystem.GradeManagementSystemApplication.java` class from your IDE (Eclipse).
+One way is to execute the `main` method in the `com.devdaljeet.grademanagementsystem.GradeManagementSystemApplication` class from your IDE (Eclipse).

 * 	Download the zip or clone the Git repository.
 * 	Unzip the zip file (if you downloaded one)